CormacKinsella/HGT_finder/README.md

 # Banner image details:

 Virus-like particles expressed from an endogenous viral element (family *Naryaviridae* or *Nenyaviridae*) in *Entamoeba dispar* contig AANV02000527.1.
-Credit to Tim Passchier, who ran the negative stain microscopy and taught me how to express viral proteins in *E. coli*!
+Credit to Tim Passchier who ran the negative stain microscopy.